PogaZeus/Protes/README.md

 - **100% local by default** — your notes never leave your machine unless you choose to connect externally.
 - **Optional MySQL/External DB support** — sync across devices securely when needed.
 - **No telemetry, no cloud, no bloat** — just your notes, your rules.
-- **🛡️ Password/Lock System**: Not safe from hackers without Encryption but protects your file with a password inside Protes.
+- **🛡️ Password/Lock System**: Your password is SHA256 Encrypted.
+Data is not safe from hackers without Encryption but protects your file with a password inside Protes.
 - **🔑 AES-256 Encryption**: Encrypt *entire notes* (title, tags, and content) with a key derived from your password + salt.
 Encrypted notes appear as `[Encrypted Data]` in the UI.
-- **🔐 Transparent security warnings**: Clear alerts and warnings about the potential dangers of password loss.
+- **🔐 Transparent security warnings**: Clear alerts and warnings about the potential dangers of password and data loss - USE AT YOUR OWN RISK BASICALLY.
 - **🧾 Data trail **: Encryption state is always visible—never guess whether your data is secure.

 ### 🧰 **Powerful, Polished (but basic) UI**